-The Commission issues Water Supply Bonds (Capital Fund) to finance the planning, design, and construction of major water treatment and transmission facilities and the reconstruction of the water distribution system.
-The facilities include dams, reservoirs, water filtration plants, water pumping stations, water storage facilities, and water supply lines 16 inches in diameter and larger.
+The Commission issues Water Supply Bonds (Capital Fund) and collects System Development Charges to finance the planning, design, and construction of major water treatment and transmission facilities and the reconstruction of the water distribution system.
+The facilities include dams, reservoirs, water filtration plants, water pumping stations, water storage facilities, and water supply lines.
 Water operating revenues - customer payments for water bills - in the Water Operating Fund are used to pay for operating and maintaining these water facilities, and also to pay the debt service (principal and interest that must be repaid) on Water Supply Bonds.